 Disclosure: Our recommendations are based on our testing, research and analysis.
 We may earn a commission on products purchased using links on this page.

 One of the biggest problems facing suburban and urban canines is the lack of proper socialization.

 Behaviorists and trainers have been promoting puppy socialization classes for years, and many people take advantage of those classes where they are offered.
-It is great that people socialize their puppies, but all too often that is the extent of socialization their dog gets.
-Sure they may have a few dogs at home, or maybe their dog even gets to play with a couple of neighborhood dogs once in a while, but for the most part, the dog lives in relative isolation from other dogs.
+It is great that people socialize their puppies, but all too often, that is the extent of socialization their dog gets.
+Sure they may have a few dogs at home, or maybe their dog even gets to play with a couple of neighborhood dogs once in a while, but the dog lives in relative isolation from other dogs for the most part.

-The result is an exceptionally well-balanced and confident dog, who can remain calm and attentive even when surrounded by strange dogs.
+The result is an exceptionally well-balanced and confident dog who can remain calm and attentive even when surrounded by strange dogs.